dstrickl7/inventory-tracker/README.md

 Future Additions

 - Different color schemes
+- Users can only see and edit their data
 - App suggests items that need to be added to shopping list based on current inventory and frequency of use of item
 - App suggests meal ideas using items on hand